Kids aren’t just little adults.

 Compared to adults, children:

-- Absorb and eliminate drugs from
+- Absorb and eliminate drugs from their bodies differently

 - Can experience different side effects